rkruegs123/jax-dna/README.md

 - Need to solve for those additional parameters that aren't given but are determined
   - Can eventually throw them out with Carl's trick
 - Then, can proceed implementing.
 Will have to be careful when to vmap vs. just go element-wise.
 Will have to fiddle with flattening or not based on how neighbors are handled

+July 24, 2022
+- One game of Catan
+- re-read JAX sharp edges
+- make note of outstanding questions for Sam.
+E.g. why that if statement breaks thingsn
+- move things to `potential.py`
+- reimplement some potentials using Carl's trick
+- Joel Polos

+Next Questions for Sam
+- Why is if-statement throwing error when not even jit-ing it?